ynashed/bionemo-fw-ea/docs/bionemo/preprocessing-bcp-training-esm2nv.md

 The commands below expect that you have the NGC CLI [installed](https://docs.nvidia.com/base-command-platform/user-guide/latest/index.html#installing-ngc-cli) and [configured](https://docs.nvidia.com/base-command-platform/user-guide/latest/#configuring-the-cli-for-your-use) on your machine.
 All of the commands below can then be run outside of a BioNeMo Docker container.
 Your machine serves as a terminal for submitting NGC commands.

+NOTE: If this is your first time, make sure to follow the instructions on the [pre-requisites documentation](./pre-reqs.md) page!

 ## Part 1: Create a Workspace
 ### Step 1.1: Add Variables to Your Environment